-Due to the loss before tax, no remunerations to employees and directors had been accrued for the year ended December 31, 2023.
+Due to the loss before tax, no remunerations to employees and directors had been accrued for the year ended December 31, 2024 and 2023.

-For the years ended December 31,2022, the Company estimated its employee remuneration \$2,340 thousand, and directors' remuneration at \$0.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration of employees, directors of each period, multiplied by the percentage of remuneration of employees, directors as specified in the Company's articles.
-These remunerations were expensed under operating expenses during 2022.
 If there would be any changes after the reporting date, the changes shall be accounted for as changes in accounting estimates and recognized as profit or lost in the following year.
 If, however, the shareholders determine that the employee remuneration is to be distributed through stock dividends, the calculation, based on the shares, shall be calculated using the stock price on the day before the shareholders' meeting.
-The related information can be accessed from the Market Observation Post System website.